 Let us look at the Yamas first.
-The Yamas show us how to behave amongst each other in society, within our family and within ourselves.
+The Yamas show us how to behave amongst each other in society, within our family, and ourselves.

-Aparigraha means to not covet.
-Do not use your energy and actions trying to accumulate external things, ideas, emotions, and, yes, outside energy.
+Aparigraha means not to covet.
+Do not use your energy and actions to accumulate external things, ideas, emotions, and outside energy.
 All your happiness resides within you.
 There is no reason to look outside of yourself.
-When each one of us can look inward and find our own peace within, why would we waste our time and energy wanting or trying to possess things?
+When we can look inward and find our peace within, why would we waste our time and energy wanting or trying to possess things?

 The Yamas are general rules of societal behavior.
 Our society can function as a cohesive and peaceful organic system when everyone does their best to practice the yamas.

-Tapas is self-discipline that leads to a clearer sense of self and self-awareness.
-In the West there is a saying: “fake it ’til you make it.”
-Observe the Yamas earnestly, and over time greater sensitivity and awareness will be experienced.
+Tapas is a self-discipline that leads to a clearer sense of self and self-awareness.
+In the West, there is a saying: “Fake it ’til you make it.”
+Observe the Yamas earnestly; over time, greater sensitivity and awareness will be experienced.

 Santosha is to find contentment within yourself.
 Santosha will be experienced, over time, as the yamas are practiced.
-As we experience the positve effects of ahimsa and of aparigraha we find a peace of mind and a calmness.
+As we experience the positive effects of ahimsa and aparigraha, we find peace of mind and calmness.
 This is contentment.

 Saucha is practicing purity.
-We practice purity in body by observing kryias.
-We practice purity of mind with dharana and dhyana practices.
+We practice purity in the body by observing kriyas.
+We practice the righteousness of mind with dharana and dhyana practices.
 We practice purity of breath and spirit with pranayama practices.
-The practice of mantra chanting, mudras, and asana all contribute to purifying our body, mind and spirit.
+The practice of mantra chanting, mudras, and asana all contribute to purifying our body, mind, and spirit.

-The Niyamas illuminate the Path to self-awarenes individually and within a greater society.
-When we observe the niyamas and put our learning into action within the greater society, our world as a whole evolves and becomes better for everyone.
+The Niyamas illuminate the Path to self-awareness individually and within a greater society.
+When we observe the niyamas and implement our learning within the greater society, our world evolves and becomes better for everyone.

-One may conclude that if we individually, as world leaders or private citizens, corporate leaders or householders, do our best to practice the yamas and niyamas of yoga in our daily life, we are contributing to a better world and society.
+If we individually, as world leaders or private citizens, corporate leaders or householders, do our best to practice the yamas and niyamas of yoga in our daily life, we contribute to a better world and society.